LTLA/kana-formats/v1/README.md

 - `y`: a float dataset of length equal to the number of cells (after QC filtering), containing the y-coordinates for each cell.

 ### Group `kmeans_cluster`

+> ⚠️  This group should be considered optional for back-compatibility purposes.

 `parameters` will contain: